Do You Really Need a Drainage Hole in Your Plant Pots?

-Why Drainage Holes are Important
+Why Drainage Holes Are Important

 How to Use Pots with No Drainage Holes

 You can also place gravel or pebbles in the bottom of the decorative pot and place the functional pot with drainage on top of it.
-In this scenario, gravel can function to keep the plant’s roots away from sitting water.
-Furthermore, this setup allows for ambient humidity, which is a boon to many plants.
+In this scenario, gravel can function to keep the plant’s roots away from sitting water, since they are outside of the soil.
+This setup allows for ambient humidity, which is a boon to many plants.

 Note: Pots without drainage holes should never be used outdoors.
 Since your plant will be exposed to rain, you’ll have no way of regulating the amount of water your plant receives.